 To close this point, we concluded that, to build an effective relationship with the CGIs, museums need to mobilize multidisciplinary teams and professionals specialized in the application of participatory methodologies - the so-called "bridge figures", mediators, facilitators, gatekeepers, gamekeeper, ice-breakers, the cultural broker, etc. Museums need to assume that these professionals have to be highly qualified, with competencies and profiles that are carefully defined.
-That is to say, they must distinguish the recruitment of museology professionals or social and human sciences professionals who have an empathic character, from the recruitment of someone with high skills in ICH and relational skills, but also theoretical, technical and methodological skills in order to promote, with success, the participation, the contact with the meanings, the feelings and the purposes of the traditional practices in the current of the cultural, educational, economic and social functions of the ICH.
+That is to say, they must distinguish the recruitment of museology professionals or social and human sciences professionals who have an empathic character, from the recruitment of someone with high skills in ICH and relational skills, but also theoretical, technical and methodological skills in order to promote, with success, the participation, the contact with the meanings, the feelings and the purposes of the traditional practices in the current society, promoting in situ and in the museum the transmission and the reinforcement of the cultural, educational, economic and social functions of the ICH.